Creamy Onion Pasta

 Now heat a large pan over medium-high.
 This pan needs to deep enough to hold the sauce and the pasta.
 Then add the ground pork, onion, mushrooms, and salt to the pan.

 You may be wondering why we’re using ground pork and not sausage.
 I wanted to use plain ground pork because the dip is already very seasoned and can vary depending on which onion dip you use.
 Cooking with just plain ground pork gives us more control over how we season the dish.
-Cook all of this, stirring occasionally, until most of the pink is gone from the pork.
+Cook all of this, stirring occasionally, until most of the pink is gone from the pork and the mushrooms are tender.

 Your water for the pasta should now be boiling.
 Add your spaghetti and follow the package instructions for an al dente doneness.